edjw/edjw.github.io/_posts/2018-02-07-female-composers-in-the-sacred-harp.md

 <h2 id="toc_4">How popular are the songs by female composers?</h2>

-<p>I used the data from minuted Sacred Harp singings from 1995-2017 to work out how many times each song by a female composer has been called as a proportion of all the songs called.</p>
+<p>I used <a href="https://fasola.org/minutes/stats/?s=c">the data from minuted Sacred Harp singings from 1995-2017</a> to work out how many times each song by a female composer has been called as a proportion of all the songs called.</p>

 <p>If all 554 songs in the book were led equally, 4.15% of all songs led in minuted singings would be by female composers.
 3.7% of all songs led in minuted singings from 1995-2017 were by female composers.
 1 in every 24 songs in the book is by a female composer.
-1 in every 29 songs led at a minuted singing is by a female composer.</p>
+1 in every 29 songs led at a minuted singing from 1995-2017 is by a female composer.</p>

 <h2 id="toc_5">Has the popularity of songs by female composers changed over time?</h2>